symfony/symfony-docs/security/csrf.rst

 Forms created with the Symfony Form component include CSRF tokens by default and Symfony checks them automatically, so you don't have to anything to be protected against CSRF attacks.

-This automatic protection is enabled/disabled with the ``csrf_protection`` option in the ``config/packages/framework.yaml`` file.
-For more information, see the :ref:`CSRF configuration reference <reference-framework-csrf-protection>`.

 .. _form-csrf-customization: